 I did the trek with Peruvian Andes Adventures, a company owned and run by the Morales family out of Huaraz.
 Initially there were just two of us slated to do the trip – at about $2200. each.
 Luckily for us, six more people had joined by the time we left for Llamac, including two Brits who signed up the day before!
 The trip price per person tumbled down to $1350.!
 The Peruvian Andes trip info can be found here.
 If you want to see how trip advisor contributors have rated, check out this summary here.

 There are other Peruvian adventure travel companies that get good reviews for the trips they put together.
 A website named Andeantravelweb lists a number of them.
-The one that I looked at briefly, Explorandes, offers something it calls the Best of the Cordillera Huayhuash, an seven-day trip with about five spent in the Huayhuash.
-The price is $986. a person in 2012.
+The one that I looked at briefly, Explorandes, offers something it calls the Huayhuash Range Trek, a seven-day package with about five spent in the Huayhuash.
+The price was $986. a person in 2012.
 The current (Dec.
 2014) information page does not include a price; I think they want you to make contact with them. for that.

 In the end, you’ll have to consider the various itineraries and the trip length and consider which one fits in best with your budget, time frame, and interests.
 As I mentioned before, our trek itinerary contained extras that other trekking companies might not- the high route to Laguna Carcinero from Laguna Carhuacocha on Day 6; the chance to summit two non-technical peaks (Pumarinri and Diablo Mudo); and taking the side trail over Paso Cerro Antonio to the top of the Quebrada Calinca where we spent two nights and had a chance to walk up to Laguna Sarapococha on a “rest” day.